hjson/hjson-js/README.md

 - v1.4.0

   Changed the browser interface to match the node api (which didn't change).

-  Fixed parse for leading zeros ("00").
+  Fixed parse for leading zeros ("00") and trailing comments.

   Fixed stringify for /**/ and //

   Added more test cases.

 - v1.3.0